francoism90/asus-router/README.md

 Please use the instructions with care, and read the disclaimer before applying any changes.

-The purpose is to adjust a router of AP to the legal state of the country (e.g. you bought an ASUS router in JAP, and want to re-use again it in GER).
+The purpose is to adjust a router or AP (AiMesh node) to the legal state of the country (e.g. you bought an ASUS router in JAP, and want to re-use again it in GER).
 The current method is focussing on exposed nvram variables, and overrule them again when a service or event has been restarted or dispatched.

 The adjusted nvram settings have been tested on the ASUS RT-AX58U v1 (Asuswrt-Merlin) & ASUS ZenWiFi AX XT8 v2 (AiMesh node - stock firmware).